-- ✓ Engine oil is at proper level. - ✓ Fuel tank is filled with fresh, clean, regular unleaded gasoline. - ✓ Become familiar with all controls, their location and function.
-Operate them before you start the engine. - ✓ Be sure brake system is in safe operating condition. - ✓ Be sure Operator Presence System and Reverse Operation System (ROS) are working properly (See the Operation and Maintenance sections in this manual). - ✓ It is important to purge the transmission before operating your tractor for the first time.
-Follow proper starting and transmission purging instructions (See "TO START ENGINE" and "PURGE TRANSMISSION" in the Operation section of this manual).
+- Engine oil is at proper level. - ✓ Fuel tank is filled with fresh, clean, regular unleaded gasoline. - ✓ Become familiar with all controls, their location and function.
+Operate them before you start the engine. - ✓ Be sure brake system is in safe operating condition. - Be sure Operator Presence System and Reverse Operation System (ROS) are working properly (See the Operation and Maintenance sections in this manual).

 These symbols may appear on your tractor or in literature supplied with the product.
-Learn and understand their mean-
+Learn and understand their meaning.